reneaas/ComputationalPhysics/projects/project2/README.md

     1. Repulsion: Whether to include electron repulsion or not.
     2. Angular frequency: A double floating point number.

 On every run, you'll be prompted with whether you want to compile the code again.
-If no changes has been made to the code, then type "no".
+If no changes has been made to the code, type "no".
 Otherwise type "yes".

 As an example, say you want to solve the quantum mechanics problem involving two electrons with repulsion and let's say we use the following parameters:
 * Number_of_gridpoints = 100